pcafstockf/ts-jsx-wp-mono/README.md

 Prefer Webpack 5 (faster, smaller, than v4)?
 Want to support es6+ targets (smaller executables)?

-This project is a starter template for a TypeScript/JSX/Webpack/Monorepo.
+This project is a starter template for a TypeScript based React Monorepo.
 You can quickly delete any aspect of this template you don't like, but out of the box, it supports everything you need for a Monorepo, TypeScript based React application.
 Additionally, you get all the great features of Webpack v5 (speed, size, code splitting, and more).
 If jest is your cup of tea, you can add it easily enough.
 However, if you are not a fan, this project provides a lightweight, highly compatible, real world test environment using karma and jasmine.